vivemeno/ARC_NLP_Enhancement/README.md

-# arc-cse-576
+# arc-enhancement
-Repository for CSE 576 course project
+Repository for ARC dataset solver

 1. Install the required packages as in requirements.txt
 2. Run the installer.sh to download the required files.